-The main equation has some restrictions in the variables(α,β,Φ,δ1,δ2, δ3) that are changing in time and space.
-The clouds are in movement and the values of the variables are changing continuously.
+The main equation has some restrictions in the parameters α,β,Φ,δ1,δ2, δ3) that are changing in time and space.
+The clouds are in movement and the values of the variables are changing at every time and space domain .
 After the optimization, the deltas values are restricted to be positive or equal to zero.